HansenHomeAI/Spaceport-CRM-Cursor/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is proprietary and confidential.
+This project is proprietary software for internal company use.

-## Support
+## 🆘 Support

-For support and questions, please open an issue in the GitHub repository.
+For support or questions, contact your system administrator or create an issue in the repository.
-# Spaceport CRM - Live Demo